-In Poland there are 1.5 million students studying at more than 400 universities, study programmes (in English or Polish), and hundreds of language classes.
+In Poland there are more than 1.1 million students studying at almost 400 universities, study programmes (in English or Polish), and hundreds of language classes.
 There is also an abundance of art colleges to choose from, as well as faculties of humanities and polytechnics, complete with fully equipped laboratories and supercomputers.